jwyang/JULE.torch/README.md

    ```

 By this way, you weill get 5 different models, and thus 5 possible different results.
 Statistics such as mean and stddev can be computed on these results.

+### Datasets

+We upload six small datasets: COIL-20, USPS, MNIST-test, CMU-PIE, FRGC, UMist.
+The other large datasets, COIL-100, MNIST-full and YTF can be found in my google drive.

 ### Q & A